laravel/docs/middleware.md

         //
     })->middleware('auth');

-Use an array to assign multiple middleware to the route:
+You may also assign multiple middleware to the route:

     Route::get('/', function () {
         //